-Dual phase membranes for CO2 separation in power generation (DualCO2)
+Dual phase membranes for CO2 separation in power generation (DualCO2) (completed)

 DualCO2 aims to develop a novel membrane concept for Carbon Capture and Storage (CCS).